 Concentration may vary slightly from lot-to-lot, see lot-specific datasheet for exact concentration.

-The antibody has been successfully used in Western blot and IP applications.
+Product # 31452 has been successfully used in Western blot, and ICC applications.

-Antibody Specificity: This antibody reacts with the heavy chains of mouse IgG and IgM, and with the light chains common to most mouse immunoglobulins, based on immunoelectrophoresis.
+Antibody Specificity: This antibody reacts with the heavy chains on mouse IgG and with light chains on most mouse immunoglobulins based on immunoelectrophoresis.
 No antibody was detected against non-immunoglobulin serum proteins.
-The antibody has been tested by ELISA and/or solid-phase adsorbed to ensure minimal cross-reactivity with human, bovine and horse serum proteins.
+The antibody has been tested by ELISA and/or solid-phase adsorbed to ensure minimal cross-reaction with human serum proteins.
 However, this antibody may cross-react with immunoglobulins from other species.

 To extend the shelf-life of this product, add an equal volume of glycerol to make a final concentration of approximately 50% glycerol and store at -20°C.